 Conclusion:

-A gluten-free diet is a lifelong necessity for those with celiac disease and gluten intolerance.
+A diet is a lifelong necessity for those with celiac disease and gluten intolerance.
 Adhering to it leads to a reduction in symptoms and complications of the disease.